 Level 3: The Board

-Upon receipt ofa written appeal of the decision of the Executive Director, and assuming the individual alleges a failure to follow Board policy, the matter shall be placed on the agenda of the Board for consideration not later than their next regularly scheduled meeting.
-A decision shall be made and reported in writing to all parties within 30 days of that meeting.
+When the Board receives a written appeal of the decision of the Executive Director in which the grievant alleges a failure to follow Board policy, the matter shall be placed on the agenda of the Board for consideration at the earliest time convenient to the Board.

+The Board has the sole discretion in determining how to handle the grievance review, including but not limited to the option of solely reviewing the written record and making a determination or seeking to speak with both sides of a grievance during a properly noticed meeting of the Board.

+A decision by the Board shall be made and reported in writing to all parties within 30 days of the Board’s review, whether by written record or via meeting with the parties.
 The decision of the Board will be final.

 Cross Reference: 3085 Sexual Harassment, Discrimination and Retaliation Policy